-I suppose there might be 2 ways of looking at these words.
+I suppose there might be two ways of looking at these words.

 One way is that the presence of Jesus is near, while the other

-way is that His return is near.
+way is that Jesus' return is near.
 I

 We turn to Jesus in times of anxiety.